plzm/rag-vector-agent-semantic-kernel/labs/lab6/EXE1_Basic_Agent.md

     dotnet add package Microsoft.SemanticKernel.Agents.Core --prerelease
     ```

+    In Visual Studio Code (VS Code), the `Agent Framework` being experimental means it may produce certain compiler warnings.
+To suppress these warnings, you can configure your project file (.csproj) to ignore specific warning codes.
+This is done using the `<NoWarn>` element within the project file.

-    The Agent Framework is experimental and requires warning suppression.
-This can be addressed by adding `<NoWarn>` items in the project file (.csproj):
+    The Agent Framework is experimental and requires warning suppression, to solve it add `<NoWarn>` items in the project file (.csproj):

     ```XML
     <PropertyGroup>